-At most banks, enrolling in the expanded track is more economical than paying a fee for each transaction separately, based on the actual fees charged in most banks, excluding Bank Yahav and Bank Massad (Figure 7), where the expanded track is more expensive than the total fees actually charged on a per-service basis
+At most banks, enrolling in the expanded track is more economical than paying a fee for each transaction separately, based on the actual fees charged in most banks.
+This is not the case for Bank Yahav and Bank Massad (Figure 7), where the actual fees charged to

-Beginning in 2019, the banking corporations are required, once a year, to enroll accounts of small businesses and authorized dealers7 in the expanded track proactively, if a calculation shows that enrolling the account in the track is advantageous for those customers.
+Beginning in 2019, the banking corporations are required, once a year, to enroll accounts of small businesses and authorized dealers in the expanded track proactively, if a calculation shows that enrolling the account in the track is advantageous for those customers.